Sultanism

 In sultanism, the sultan may or may not adopt a ruling ideology, but he is never bound by any rules or given ideology, even his own.
-The sultan may also use whatever forces he can to exercise his personal will, such as para-militaries or gangs as stated by Max Weber in Economy and Society: [I]n the extreme case, Sultanism tend[s] to arise whenever traditional domination develops an administration and a military force which are purely instruments of the master. [...]
+The sultan may also use whatever forces he can to exercise his personal will, such as paramilitaries or gangs as stated by Max Weber in Economy and Society:

+[I]n the extreme case, Sultanism tend[s] to arise whenever traditional domination develops an administration and a military force which are purely instruments of the master. [...]
 Where domination [...] operates primarily on the basis of discretion, it will be called sultanism. [...]
 The non-traditional element is not, however, rationalized in impersonal terms, but consists only in the extreme development of the ruler's discretion.
 It is this which distinguishes it from every form of rational authority.